 - $5.2 million with American Traffic Solutions Inc. for automated work zone speed enforcement as part of a joint procurement with the Department of Transportation (noted below).

 Department of Transportation

-- $5.4 million with Transit Construction Corp. for rehabilitation of six bridges in Westchester County.
+- $7.1 million with McLaughlin Construction Corp. for intersection improvements in Niagara County.

 Major Payments Approved